ghaiklor/type-challenges-solutions/en/medium-chainable-options.md

 ```

 Before we can start accumulating the type information, it would be great to get it first.
-So we replace `any` in `key` and `value` parameters with type parameters, so TypeScript could infer their types and assign it to type parameters:
+So we replace `string` in `key` and `any` in `value` parameters with type parameters, so TypeScript could infer their types and assign it to type parameters:

 ```ts
 type Chainable = {